twigmytwig/PrisonBreak/PrisonBreak/_memory/futurePlans.md

 # Prison Break Game Architecture Documentation

-## ✅ COMPLETED: Scene-Based Architecture Migration
+## ✅ COMPLETED: Scene-Based Architecture Migration & Inventory System

 ### Overview
 The game has been successfully migrated from a monolithic Game1.cs design to a modern scene-based architecture with proper separation of concerns.
-This major refactoring involved implementing a complete scene management system, menu infrastructure, and player type selection.
+This major refactoring involved implementing a complete scene management system, menu infrastructure, player type selection, and a comprehensive inventory system with visual UI.

 ## ✅ Implemented Architecture